semgrep/semgrep-docs/docs/getting-started.md

     semgrep -e '$X == $X' --lang=py path/to/src
     ```

-NOTE: When you use the Semgrep Registry for any ruleset (like the auto ruleset above), [usage metrics](../metrics) are collected.
+When you use the Semgrep Registry for any ruleset (like the auto ruleset above), [usage metrics](../metrics) are collected.

 ### Next steps